 Left: Gen. Douglas MacArthur, commander of the United States Army Forces in the Far East, and, to his right, Maj.
 Gen. Jonathan M. Wainwright, October 10, 1941.
-The USAFFE comprised four tactical commands and were a mixed force of U.S. and Filipino noncombat-experienced regular, national guard, constabulary, and newly created Commonwealth units.
-Wainwright commanded the North Luzon Force, which defended both the most likely sites for Japanese amphibious attacks and the central plains of Luzon, the Philippines largest and most populous island.
+The USAFFE comprised four tactical commands and were a mixed force of U.S. and Filipino non-combat-experienced regular, national guard, constabulary, and newly created Commonwealth units.
+Wainwright commanded the North Luzon Force, which defended both the most likely sites for Japanese amphibious attacks and the central plains of Luzon.

 Left: U.S. and Filipino POWs after their surrender on Bataan Peninsula on April 9, 1942.
-The Japanese victory following the Battle of Bataan (January 7 to April 9, 1942) hastened the fall a month later of the island bastion of Corregidor, 2 miles away.
-More than 60,000 Filipino and 15,000 American prisoners of war were forced into the infamous Bataan Death March.
+The Japanese victory following the Battle of Bataan (January 7 to April 9, 1942) hastened the fall of the island bastion of Corregidor, 2 miles away, a month later.
+More than 60,000 Filipino and 15,000 American prisoners of war—exhausted, starved, and diseased—were forced into the infamous Bataan Death March.
 MacArthur largely blamed the U.S. Navy’s Asiatic Fleet, which withdrew from the Philippines (per plan!) on December 26, 1941, for the Japanese victory in 1942.
 The painful truth was, the efforts required of the nation to regain its strategic equilibrium following the shocking December 7 disaster at Pearl Harbor, plus the uncertainty of what lay in store in Europe and elsewhere in Southeast Asia, reduced MacArthur’s Philippine command to a tactical sideshow.

 Right: Surrender of U.S. forces at the Malinta Tunnel on Corregidor, May 6, 1942.
 The Battle of Corregidor (May 5–6, 1942) was the culmination of the Japanese campaign for the conquest of the Philippines.
-Corregidor, with its network of tunnels and formidable array of defensive armament, along with the fortifications across the entrance to Manila Bay, was the remaining obstacle to Lt.
-Gen. Masaharu Homma’s 14th Japanese Army.
+Corregidor, with its network of tunnels and formidable array of defensive armament, along with the fortifications across the entrance to Manila Bay, was the remaining obstacle to Homma’s 14th Japanese Army.
 Corregidor and the neighboring islets denied the Japanese the use of Manila Bay, but the Japanese Army brought heavy artillery to the southern end of Bataan and proceeded to block Corregidor from any sources of food and fresh water.
 On May 6, 1942, Japanese troops forced the surrender of the last American and Filipino holdouts, which were under the command of MacArthur’s man-on-the-spot in the Philippines, Lt.
 Gen. Jonathan Wainwright.
 Thin and malnourished from three years of mistreatment during enemy captivity, Wainwright would be present aboard the USS Missouri in Tokyo Bay on September 2, 1945, when a Japanese delegation signed their nation’s Instrument of Surrender.

 Above: U.S. prisoners of war on the “death march” from Bataan to their prison camp, c.
 May 1942 (left photo).
 Homma’s 14th Area Army was responsible for the harrowing 80‑mile forced march of U.S. and Filipino prisoners following Bataan’s surrender.
-The Bataan Death March was characterized by widespread mistreatment (lack of food and water), physical abuse (beatings and bayoneting,) and murder by “cleanup crews” who killed those too exhausted to continue (right photo).
+The Bataan Death March was characterized by widespread mistreatment (lack of food and water), physical abuse (beatings and bayoneting,) and murder by “cleanup crews” who killed prisoners too exhausted to continue (right photo).
 (The prisoners had survived on quarter rations or less before their capture.)
 Approximately 2,500–10,000 Filipinos and 100–650 Americans died before they could reach their destination.
 Homma, after being convicted by the postwar U.S. military tribunal for war crimes in the Philippines, was executed by firing squad.
 In his role as Supreme Allied Commander of the Pacific Theater, MacArthur approved the tribunal’s findings of guilt and Homma’s execution.

 Above: The Bataan Death March and other Japanese actions were used to arouse fury in the United States, as reflected in this U.S. Army poster.
 Interestingly, it wasn’t until January 27, 1944, that the U.S. government informed the public about the death march.
 U.S. and Filipino prisoners of war who survived the death march suffered 41 months of unparalleled cruelty and savagery during captivity.